From our IVF fertility clinics in Cambridge, Colchester, and Norwich, embryo freezing treatment can help you to keep your options open for the future.

 If you’re a woman, embryo freezing may be an option when you’re facing surgery or cancer therapies that could affect your ability to produce healthy eggs in the future.
 Of course, there has to be enough time before these therapies begin to create the embryos, either with the sperm of your partner or a donor.

-Our medical team will liaise with your specialist to ensure that the embryo freezing treatment is safe for you, and not detrimental to your medical condition.
+Our medical team at each of our clinics in Cambridge, Colchester and Norwich will liaise with your specialist to ensure that the embryo freezing treatment is safe for you, and not detrimental to your medical condition.

-If you are a man in similar circumstances, we recommend sperm freezing, which is a proven and successful technique that can be completed more quickly and is much easier for you than undergoing a full IVF cycle.
+If you are a man in similar circumstances, we recommend sperm freezing – a proven and successful technique that can be completed more quickly and is much easier for you than undergoing a full IVF cycle.

 There may be other circumstances where embryo freezing is also appropriate, and you can discuss these with one of our fertility specialist doctors.